devongovett/node-wkhtmltopdf/readme.md

 Be sure `wkhtmltopdf` is in your PATH when you're done installing.
 If you don't want to do this for some reason, you can change the `wkhtmltopdf.command` property to the path to the `wkhtmltopdf` command line tool.

+## Tests

+Run `npm test` and manually check that generated files are like the expected files.
+The test suit prints the paths of the files that needs to be compared.

+**TODO** - Find a way to automatically compare the PDF files.

 ## License

 MIT